How To Undo Changes In WordPress

 How To Undo a Post or Page Change with Revision History

 WordPress has a built in feature that auto-saves posts as a revision or whenever the user saves the post or page.
-The autosave will automatically save every 60 seconds as a new revision.
+The autosave feature will automatically save every 60 seconds as a new post revision.
 Old saves are replaced by new saves every 60 seconds or whenever the user hits Save.
-This works both for WordPress posts and pages.
+The autosave feature works both for WordPress posts and pages.

-This is disabled by default at WP Engine because it can cause some severe database issues over time on larger sites, but we can re-enable it, just chat with one of our support techs!
+This is disabled by default at WP Engine because it can cause some severe WordPress database issues over time on a larger WordPress website, but we can re-enable it, just chat with one of our support techs!

 Reviving Deleted Pages In WordPress?